dferber90/automerge-playground/README.md

 # automerge-playground

+## About

 I used this to play around with [automerge](https://automerge.org/).

-Note that this is persisting state in the browser and is communicating between tabs using postMessage.
-So it does not sync outside of your browser.
-I did not set up a server to persist state.
-You can test using multiple tabs though.
+This persists state in a Durable Object using a Cloudflare Worker.

+All changes changes need to be synchronized manually using the <kbd>↑ push</kbd> and <kbd>↓ pull</kbd> buttons.
+These explicit syncs of state are done for demo purposes.

+You can test using multiple tabs.

+You can open a fresh state by appending a different hash, like `/#foo` or `/#bar`.
+Each hash is its own state.

+## Source

-The source code is basically an extended version of this tutorial https://automerge.org/docs/tutorial/introduction/
+The source code is basically an extended version of this tutorial https://automerge.org/docs/tutorial/introduction/.

-Automerge is by Martin Kleppmann https://www.youtube.com/watch?v=UUGdMHrdzIU
+Automerge is by Martin Kleppmann https://www.youtube.com/watch?v=UUGdMHrdzIU.